ruchitachandhok/sei-flex-49/w01/d3/js-functions-lab.md

 #### Requirements

-<u><font size="80">Complete at least 13</font></u> of the exercises on this markdown.
+<font size="80">Complete at least 13</font> of the exercises on this markdown.
 You may do more, and you may choose which 13.
 I recommend going from top to bottom, easier to harder.

 Be sure to number each function with a comment above it.